flyteorg/flytectl/docs/source/gen/flytectl_upgrade.rst

 flytectl upgrade
 ----------------

-Upgrades/rollbacks to a Flyte version
+Upgrades/rollbacks to a Flyte version.

 Synopsis
 ~~~~~~~~